-Dr Judith Ramage is an Assistant Professor within the Division of Cancer and Stem Cells, in the School of Medicine, at the university of Nottingham
+Dr Judith Ramage is an Associate Professor within the Division of Cancer and Stem Cells, in the School of Medicine, at the university of Nottingham

 She graduated from Glasgow University with a BSc in Immunology.
 She then went on to study Immunolgical T cell memory for her PhD in Professor Hill Gastons laboratory, initially at Birmingham University then at Cambridge University.

 She moved to The University of Nottingham for her first postdoc within the group of Professor Lindy Durrant to study the molecular mechanisms of Cancer vaccine targeting.

 In 2005 Dr Ramage designed and set up the only Msc in the Country focusing on tumour Immunology (MSc Cancer Immunology and Biotechnology).
 She is the course director of this course as well as the module convenor of the cancer vaccine module.
 Dr Ramage is also the teaching lead for the Division of Cancer and Stem cells.